 The CONECT NDTS group will provision the connection on the CONECTnet L3VPN.

 The RP can now bring up BGP peering.
 Note that no prefix filtering is done on the network.

+If the RP wishes to configure connections to multiple Internet2 routers, the above steps can be repeated for each connection.
+The RP is responsible for any traffic engineering (eg, local preference or MED).

 The RP…